Bron222/IBM-Fullstack-Certification-Progress/01-intro-software-engineering/Mod 3/notes.md

     - call the function
     - delcare a function (some cases like c, c++)

--objects
+-OBJECTS
-    - part of OOP
+  - used in OOP
+  - contain data in the form of attributes, and code in the form of procedures (methods)